 Apr.
 3 column: Deer

-If I had a dollar for every time I’m asked how to keep deer out of the garden, I would be a wealthy gal!
+If I had a dollar for every time I’m asked about deer, I would be a wealthy gal!
 And I can completely relate to the folks who are asking me because it’s a frustrating topic.

 I know, because we’ve had deer come into our yard over the past 25 years.
 My husband Bill and I have tried everything, both out of curiosity and to see what works the best.
 A few years ago, we finally broke down and built a deer fence.
 I have to admit it works GREAT!